 While spring creeks and trout fishing might be ubiquitous, they are not exactly easy to fish.
 They can actually be very challenging.
 This challenge, might be part of the reason why they are so rewarding to fish.
 So keep reading, to learn 10 tips on trout fishing in spring creeks.

-1 Spring creeks flow cold
+1) Spring creeks flow cold in summer

 I love fishing for trout in spring creeks, their flow is usually very consistent.
 So is the water temperatures.
 Even on the hottest of summer days spring creeks often remain cool enough for trout to feed.
-It should come at no surprise that trout really thrive in cold, stable streams and spring creeks are a perfect match.
+It should come as no surprise that trout really thrive in cold, stable streams and spring creeks are a perfect match.

-2) Spring creeks run warm
+2) Spring creeks are ‘warm’ in winter

 In the summer, spring creeks are cold.. but the opposite is usually true in the winter and spring.
-Especially when there is a lot of snow melt.
+Especially when there is a lot of snowmelt.
 A spring creek can be several degrees warmer than nearby thawing rivers.